Who is naturesource communications?

 organizational structures as well as helping groups to define and implement

 decision making processes including consensus building.
-She has also provided
+She has provided

 capacity building services including training in volunteer recruitment